 - Best management practices for Fusarium Head Blight of wheat and barley

-- Soybean Necrotic Vein Virus
+- Epidemiology of Soybean Vein Necrosis Disease

-Publications (Peer Reviewed)
+Selected Publications (Peer Reviewed)

 Manamgoda, D.S., A. Minnis, N.M.
 Kleczewski, S.L.
 Flory, L.A.
 Castlebury, and K.D.
 Hyde.
 2013.
 Bipolaris drechsleri sp. nov.
 Fungal Planet Description Sheets 213:26.

 Minnis A., A.Y.
 Rossman, N.M.
 Kleczewski and S.L.
 Flory.
 2012.
-Bipolaris microstegii sp nov.
+Bipolaris microstegii sp. nov.
 Fungal Planet Description Sheets 129: 151.

 Bauer J. T., N. M. Kleczewski, J. D. Bever, K. Clay and H. L. Reynolds.
 2012.
 Nitrogen-fixing bacteria, arbuscular mycorrhizal fungi and the productivity and structure of prairie grassland communities.
 Oecologia 170(4) 1089-1098.